Education as identity: The scaffolding of “being educated” in eastern Uganda

 Abstract

-In eastern Uganda ‘being educated’ is an identity work on throughout their lives.
-An educated identity is developed through joining committees, educating one’s children, or subscribing to a recognizable set of behaviors.
-Education is a ‘scaffold’ that can be built up or knocked down, related to, but broader than, experiences of going to school or being young.
-‘Being educated’ has ongoing political advantages: those who are seen as more educated have a better time of things in disputes, in dealing with different authorities, and are more likely to benefit from government and NGO schemes.
-Examples from different social settings highlight the need for an ethnographically open, relationally aware, and politically attuned approach to what people are doing when claiming an educated identity.
+In eastern Uganda “being educated” is an identity that people work on throughout their lives.
+They develop an educated identity through participating on committees, educating their children, and subscribing to a recognizable set of behaviors.
+Education is a “scaffold” that can be built up or knocked down, one that is related to, but broader than, experiences of going to school or being young.
+Moreover, “being educated” has ongoing political advantages: those who are seen as more educated tend to prevail in disputes and fare better with various authorities, and they are more likely to benefit from government and NGO schemes.
+Examples from different social situations highlight the need for an ethnographically open, relationally aware, and politically attuned approach to what people are doing when claiming an educated identity.

 Item Type: Article